 Knife Nut: Uses a machete that's pretty impressive, stat-wise.

-Owl Be Damned: Holds sway over owls and makes those she possesses act like owls.
+Ominous Owl: Holds sway over owls and makes those she possesses act like owls.

 Token Evil Teammate: Most homicidal of the Keepers and the only one working for payment: Haiti.